 Drive from Miami to Key West: Marathon

-Sea Turtle Hospital
+Marathon Sea Turtle Hospital

-Their mission is to give animals a new life after a disease or an accident.
-Sea turtles are endangered and they often get hit by motor-boats.
+Their mission is to give animals a new life after a disease or accident.
+Sea turtles are endangered animals that often get hit by boat motors.

-Read more about the Sea Turtle Center and protecting sea turtles >>
+Read more about the sea turtle Center and how they protect sea turtles

 Drive from Miami to Key West: Sombrero Beach